-The colors from the grayscale are a ubiquitous element of our design system.
-These neutral shades can be used anywhere and fill the space between the colors and can be seen throughout product interfaces, and in components like tables, labels, buttons, and many more.
+The neutral colors are a ubiquitous element of our design system.
+These neutral shades can be used anywhere and fill the space between the colors.
+They give the primary and secondary palettes more impact and can be seen throughout product interfaces and in components like tables, labels, buttons, and many more components.

-Set of additional colors that complement the primary colors.
-Use them to add variety, differentiation, and to avoid interfaces with too many blues and grays.
-They are typically found in data visualizations, tags, labels, illustrations, etc.
+The alternative colors complement the primary colors.
+Use them to add variety, differentiation, and to avoid interfaces with too many blues and greys.

 The status colors are used to represent statuses like validations, errors, and other notifications.